rancher/docs/content/rancher/v2.x/en/cluster-admin/tools/monitoring/_index.md

 [Cluster monitoring](#cluster-monitoring) allows you to view the health of a cluster's Kubernetes control plane and individual nodes.
 System administrators will likely be more interested in cluster monitoring, as administrators are more invested in the health of the Rancher control plane and cluster nodes.

-[Project monitoring](#project-monitoring) lets you view the state of pods running in a given project.
+[Project monitoring]({{< baseurl >}}/rancher/v2.x/en/project-admin/tools/monitoring/) lets you view the state of pods running in a given project.
 Users responsible for maintaining a project will be most interested in project monitoring, as it helps them keep their applications up and running for their users.
+When you enable monitoring for a Rancher project, Prometheus collects metrics from its deployed HTTP and TCP/UDP workloads.

+For the rest of this document, everything is referred to monitoring for a cluster.

-### Cluster Monitoring
+## Cluster Monitoring

 When you enable monitoring for one of your Rancher clusters, Prometheus collects metrics from the cluster components below, which you can view in graphs and charts.
 We'll have more about the specific metrics collected later in this document.